Ice Melt Do's and Don'ts

 If never removed, either type of product may eventually harm wood floors by drawing out natural moisture, causing splintering, or lead to dry rot issues in carpets and rugs.

 The best way to prevent ice melt damage is to prevent it from being tracked into the building.
-Use track mats both outside and inside all entrances and clean them with a mop or vacuum throughout the day.
+Use track mats/walk-off matting both outside and inside all entrances and clean them with a mop or vacuum throughout the day.
+These efforts will reduce damage to floors, but wont eliminate it.
+Ice melt will get past matting and the best laid cleaning plans.

-Once the product has been tracked in, however, it needs to be cleaned up in a timely manner.
+Once the product has been tracked in, it needs to be cleaned up in a timely manner.
 Use a vacuum or a mop to clean up sodium chloride products.
 Mop up calcium chloride or magnesium chloride ice met with a good detergent.
-If dirt has been tracked in with a deicer, a mildly acidic cleaning agent works best.
+If dirt has been tracked in with a deicer, a mildly acidic cleaning agent works best, say experts.
 Carpets damaged by tracked-in residue will typically require professional cleaning.

 Becky Mollenkamp is a freelance writer based in Des Moines, Iowa.